httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-Dict: en="Applepie", da=:w4ZibGV0w6ZydGU=:
 ~~~

+Note that in this example, the final "=" is due to the inclusion of a Byte Sequence; see {{binary}}.

 Members whose value is Boolean (see {{boolean}}) true MUST omit that value when serialized.
 For example, here both "b" and "c" are true:

 ~~~ example